Cabot Creamery: Operations

-Legal violations
+Controversy

 On several occasions, Cabot has been penalized for pollution incidents by the Vermont Agency of Natural Resources.
 In 2000, Cabot was cited for a "minor violation of [its] indirect discharge permit and land use permit."
 In 2007, Cabot paid a $50,000 fine with an additional $50,000 funding of a Supplemental Environmental Projects.
 In 2007, Cabot also pleaded guilty to violating the Clean Water Act after an ammonia spill killed thousands of fish in the Winooski River, in July 2005.
 The spill destroyed all aquatic life for 5.5 mi.

 In 2011, the Vermont Attorney General's office alleged that some Cabot products made in 2009 and 2010 could not be certified as free of rBST, a hormone that causes cows to produce more milk.
 Cabot settled with the state, agreeing not to make such representations, to pay a $65,000 fine, and to donate $75,000 worth of dairy products to local food banks.

+In April 2025, Cabot Creamery's Extra Creamy Premium Butter with sea salt was recalled in Arkansas, Connecticut, Maine, New Hampshire, New York, Pennsylvania, and Vermont due to being contaminated with elevated levels of coliform.
+The recall included about 1,700 pounds of butter that had a September 9, 2025 best-by date.